 My next two eclipses will be in 2023 and 2024.
 Lunt will be partnering with NASA to broadcast the events live using the Lunt SunLab.
-Please check back here to view updates on where we will be and what we will be doing.
+Please check back here to view updates to our Solar Eclipse Guide on where we will be and what we will be doing.
 Or, join our newsletter and receive periodic updates direct to your email.

 It is also worth noting that the 2023 and 2024 Eclipses will happen during Solar Maximum.
 The Sun will be at its most active during this time.
 There has never been a better time to get a Solar product for viewing or imaging the activity on the surface of the Sun.
 Check our image gallery to see what the Sun is doing and check out our full line of Solar products here.

 When I experienced the Easter Island Eclipse the Sun activity was pretty minimal.
 We were lucky to have any surface activity at all, the Sun had been completely quiet for weeks.